Patrick Francheterre

 Patrick Francheterre (born 19 November 1948) is a French retired ice hockey player, coach, manager and international administrator.
-His playing career included time with CPM Croix and Dogues de Bordeaux as a player-coach and with the France men's national ice hockey team at the Ice Hockey World Championships and the 1968 Winter Olympics.
-After retiring from playing, he served as the head coach of the national team and also served two terms as its general manager.
+His playing career included time with CPM Croix and Dogues de Bordeaux as a player-coach, and with the France men's national ice hockey team at the Ice Hockey World Championships and the 1968 Winter Olympics.
+After retiring from playing, he served as the head coach of the national team, and two terms as its general manager.
 He later became a member of the International Ice Hockey Federation council and was honored with the Paul Loicq Award in 2017 for contributions to international ice hockey.

 Early life

 Francheterre was born on 19 November 1948, in Lille, France.
 He began playing youth ice hockey in Lille at age 13.
 He attended the St-Pierre Institute in Lille from 1961 to 1966 and later graduated from the Pasteur Institute of Lille in 1969 with a bachelor's degree.